Ronnie-Crawford/cas3-tool/README.md

 # Cas3 motif gene ranking and motif finding tool
+For the Cas3 project in Parts Group, Wellcome Sanger Institute

 ## Environment
 The exact conda environment is provided in the `environment.yml` file, which can be used to automatically